-I realize, it’s halloween and okra is not exactly candy.
+I realize that it’s Halloween, and okra is not exactly candy.
 But this simple recipe is so good, you’ll crave it like chocolate.
 Ok, maybe that’s a stretch, but you’ll crave it nonetheless.

 Okra is something that’s completely new to me.
-I’ve been living here in Texas for awhile now, but have never been so inclined to give this humble vegetable a try until I had it at this summer at Contigo.
+I’ve been living here in Texas for a while now, but have never been inclined to give this humble vegetable a try until I had it at this summer at Contigo.

 - 12 or so pieces okra, sliced in half

 - Small handful cherry tomatoes, cut in half

 - Heat the olive oil in a medium skillet over medium-high heat.
 When your pan is really hot, add the okra and sauté until it starts to turn brown.
 Add a few pinches of salt.

 - Add the shallots and jalapeños and sauté for 1 minute, turning down the heat as needed.
 Add the garlic and sauté for 30 seconds.
 Add the walnuts and tomatoes, and toss to incorporate.